Justin Forsett: 2014

 In the 2014 season opener against the Cincinnati Bengals, Forsett carried the ball 11 times for 70 yards and rushed for a touchdown, which was the first of the Ravens' season.
 He also caught 5 passes for 14 yards.
-Despite Forsett's decent debut, the Ravens lost 23–16.
+The Ravens lost 23–16.

 In Week 4 against the Carolina Panthers, Forsett carried the ball 14 times for 66 yards and a touchdown.
 He also caught three passes for 31 yards.
 The Ravens blew out the Panthers 38–10.

 In Week 5 against the Indianapolis Colts, Forsett carried the ball a mere 6 times and ran for 42 yards.
 He also caught 7 passes for 55 yards.
 Forsett scored the Ravens' only touchdown of the game on an 11-yard rush.

 In Week 12 against the New Orleans Saints, Forsett had his best game as pro with 22 carries for 182 yards on two touchdowns along with 2 receptions for 8 yards.
 The Ravens won the game 34–27.

 In Week 13, the Ravens played the San Diego Chargers.
 Forsett passed the 1,000 rushing yards mark for the first time in his career.
 He carried the ball 24 times and ran for 106 yards.

 In Week 14, Forsett carried the ball 13 times for 71 yards and a touchdown.
 He also caught 2 balls for 7 yards, as the Ravens beat the Miami Dolphins 28–13.

 In the season finale, the Ravens played the Cleveland Browns.
 They won 20–10 and clinched the final playoff spot in the AFC.
 Forsett contributed to a good ground game, carrying the ball 17 times for 119 yards.
 He also caught 2 passes for 17 yards.

 In the Divisional round of the playoffs, against the New England Patriots, Forsett carried the ball 24 times for 129 yards.
 He also had 2 receptions for 17 yards, including a 16-yard touchdown catch.

 Forsett finished the season with career highs in carries (235), rushing yards (1,266) and touchdowns (8).
 He fumbled one time, and recovered it.
 He also caught 44 passes for 263 receiving yards.
 He also played in the 2015 Pro Bowl as an alternate.